apmckinlay/natureapp/trees/garry.md

 Garry Oak's **shape** varies from tall, straight trees (50-60 ft) to clumps of short, twisted, multi-stemmed trees.
 It has shiny green, deeply indented **leaves** and grayish-black **bark** with thick grooves or scales.
 The **acorns** are set in a shallow, scaly cup.

-**Did you know?** Garry Oak is the only species of oak native to BC.
+**Did you know?** Garry Oak is the only species of oak native to British Columbia.
 It can be found in Pacific Rim National Park, Victoria, and Cowichan Garry Oak Preserve on Vancouver Island.

 <!-- generated, do not edit -->
 **See Also:**